Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 Client concentration prevention:

-Monthly client revenue review
+Monthly client revenue distribution review

 Warning threshold: Any client approaching 25%